 The Quick Quizzes

-The interactive Quick Quizzes require a relatively recent browser with Java scripts enabled.
+The interactive Quick Quizzes require Java.
 When you click on Quick Quiz at the bottom of the modules you should see two rows of blocks.

-With the help of the left key of a mouse you can drag the blocks on the right to the matching phrases on the left.
+Within the time limit given you can drag the blocks on the right to the matching phrases on the left.
 When you finish your final score is automatically shown.

 Additional Supplementary Readings

-There are links within the modules to additional reading.
+There are links within some modules for additional reading.
 Among the specialized sections that have recently been added.
-Links to these articles can be found in the General Readings and Materials and Associated Readings sub-indexes.

 For those of you who asked about recommended video assignments, they are available here.